Kindergarten

 Young Kindergarten and Kindergarten represent a shift from Nursery and Preschool; there's one teacher in each classroom, and the three classrooms open onto a shared space that, formally and informally, serves as a meeting place and collaborative classroom for all of the students.

-Academic work takes on a new feel as well in Kindergarten, with daily, direct instruction in both math and literacy the days of the school year are tallied, "lively letters" are introduced, and writer's workshop becomes part of the morning routine.
-Their literacy skills are formally assessed three times a year to ensure every student is appropriately challenged, and the Pathways Program is offered to students who would benefit from additional support in reading and writing.
+In Kindergarten, academic work takes on a new feel with daily, direct instruction in both math and literacy and the days of the school year are tallied and writer's workshop becomes part of the morning routine.
+Their literacy skills are formally assessed three times a year to ensure every student is appropriately challenged.